-The new Deep Blue Daynight Recon 500M automatic diver looks like one of the most attractive tool watches on the market if you don’t count in the last year’s CALDIVER 500 “complication” model.
+The new Deep Blue Daynight Recon 500M automatic diver is one of the most attractive tool watches on the market if you don’t count in the last year’s CALDIVER 500 “complication” model.
 Rated for 500 meters of water resistance, the watch features a case, which is not only robust, but also dressy in its own rugged way, and a unidirectional 120-click rotating bezel with the usual submersion timer.
 That, as well as a nice combination of their signature tritium tubes on hands and hour markers, and Superluminova-painted indices and minute marks on the ceramic bezel inlay, makes the watch not only easily readable, but also a real pleasure to look at!

 Although, after Chernobyl and Fukushima, there are lots of people that would prefer to shut themselves in the head rather than getting less than ten feet close to a “radioactive” object, this particular technology is absolutely harmless since the charged particles emitted by the isotope simply don’t have enough energy to pass through a hair-thin layer of glass that holds the gas inside the tubes.